meltyourface/blank/posts/Outcasts/Transformative-Ritual-The-Tarots-Tower-for-Personal-Growth/index.md

 ## The Ritual of the Tower - Overcoming Personal Obstacles

-The Tarot Card: The Tower
+**The Tarot Card**: The Tower

-Main Themes: Sudden upheaval, chaos, transformation, breaking of foundations, the opportunity for growth, and change.
+**Main Themes**: Sudden upheaval, chaos, transformation, breaking of foundations, the opportunity for growth, and change.

 **Invocation**: